joaocarmo/react-smart-data-table/README.md

   Rendering (SSR)
 - Check [this answer][double-click] if you want to implement a double click event on a row
+- Check [this answer][control-page] if you want to control the active page manually (e.g., based on a URL parameter)

 ## Forking / Contributing